 Congestion Management Program

 Every year, Alameda CTC collects and analyses systemwide data on the multimodal transportation system and demand to produce a Performance Report that identifies important regional and countywide trends.
-The 2022 Performance Report, shared with the Commission in February and May 2023, draws on the latest data available to better understand rapidly emerging trends in transportation.
+The 2023 Performance Report, published in March 2024, draws on the latest data available to better understand rapidly emerging trends in transportation.

 Every two years Alameda CTC collects and analyses detailed multimodal data on a 553-mile network of bridges, freeways, highways, and arterials.
 This includes average speed and congestion data on major roads and managed lanes (carpool and express lanes), transit speed and performance on roads, and biking and walking activity within Alameda County.